EHBE(LEGAL) - SPECIAL PROGRAMS: BILINGUAL EDUCATION / ESL

 A district may establish on a full- or part-time basis other summer school, extended day, or extended week bilingual or special language programs for LEP students and may join with other districts in establishing such programs.

-Neither the summer program nor the other programs may substitute for the program to be provided during the regular school year.
+The programs required or authorized by Education Code 29.060 may not be a substitute for programs required to be provided during the regular school year.

 Education Code 29.060

 Teachers assigned to a bilingual education program using one of the following program models must be appropriately certified in bilingual education:

 - Transitional bilingual/late exit program model.